 How to Become a Homesteader

-While there is no exact definition of what it means to be a homesteader, for many people, it involves owning land and building on it.
+While there is no exact definition of what it means to be a homesteader, it involves owning land and building on it for many people.
 Most homesteaders have small-scale farms with the dream of being self-sufficient and self-reliant.

 - Moving from a typical modern lifestyle to being a homesteader does not usually happen overnight.
 It is often a gradual process that involves selling everything, buying land, and preparing to move.